I love bar food. Let’s be honest though, it’s not the healthiest. A burger, side of onion rings and a beer would cost quite a few points.

 - No-stick cooking spray

-- Add eggs in a small bowl and whisk together.
+Add eggs to a small bowl and whisk together.